mconlon17/GOC/README.md

 # Gainesville Opportunity Center

 The [Gainesville Opportunity Center](https://goclubhouse.org) (GOC) is using R to create reports, including listings, summaries, billing data, email lists for solicitation, board reports, and graphics.
-These reports will be accessible from [Flourish](https://clubhousedata.org/), the hosted GOC data system by [Form Communities](https://formcommunities.org/).
+These reports will be accessible from [Flourish](https://clubhousedata.org/), the hosted GOC data system by [Form Communities](https://formcommunities.org/)

 A dashboard is being built using [Shiny](https://shiny.rstudio.com/) to organize reports and other data presentations from Flourish.
-The dashboard will be hosted by the San Antonio Clubhouse.
+The dashboard will be hosted by Form Communities.

 ## Modules